- Applying to study

 No, you can't defer your offer unless you have been excluded from study at Western Sydney University after you received your transfer offer.
 In this situation, you won't be charged a fee to defer your offer.

-Can I take a Leave of Absence instead of enrolling in my new course straight away?
+Can I take a Leave of Absence instead of enrolling in my new program straight away?

 Yes you can.
-You will need to submit a Discontinuation or break from studies (PDF, 84.51 KB) (opens in a new window) to Student Central- this form should be used to apply for a Leave of Absence (take a break), discontinue (drop out of) units after census or, for International students only, resign from your course.
+You will need to submit a Discontinuation or Break from studies application form this form should be used to apply for a Leave of Absence (take a break), discontinue (drop out of) subjects after census or, for International students only, resign from your course.
 Since July 2017 domestic students can request to discontinue their course through MySR (opens in a new window) under Course Records.
-For more information, visit Applying for leave and resigning from your course (opens in a new window).
+For more information, visit Applying for leave and resigning from your program (opens in a new window).